Expressions in Tenet

 ==,eq,!=,ne,lt,le,gt,ge - Logical:

-not,and,or - Concatenation and unions:
+not,and,or - Concatenation and set union:

 ++(for lists, strings, sets and maps)